-Eventually, if widespread literacy, for the occasional homophone people start sometimes pronouncing the Ss (after M(s) if present).
+Eventually, when widespread literacy, for the occasional homophone people start sometimes pronouncing the Ss.

 It's all very regular!
-There are only really two spelling irregularities at this point.
-One is the qa/ka merge.
-One is that r drops to h before a C, and in the main dialect the h has moved to the beginning of the syllable: that is, arves is now pronounced haves, but still spelled a-ve.
+The two most notable Pure Ps are still somewhat ambiguous; the S spelling irregularities at this point are the qa/ka merge; and that r drops to h before a C, and in the main dialect the h has moved to the beginning of the syllable: that is, arves is now pronounced haves, but still spelled a-ve.

-As the language diverges and/or the writing system spreads, the Ss will remain the the same, or:
+As the language diverges and/or the writing system spreads, the Ss will remain the same.
+The Ps and Ms will: remain (close to) the same, or: